MazoMNY/CMPG-323-Overview---34496882/README.md

 ## Project Structure for the semester
 ### Repositories and projects information
-For my projects i will create 5 different repositories in which all the projects tasks will be done, respectively the:
+For my projects i have created 5 different repositories in which all the projects tasks have been done, respectively the:
 - _**CMPG-323 - Overview**_ repository for project 1 [https://github.com/MazoMNY/CMPG-323-Overview---34496882-]
 - _**CMPG 323 - Project 2**_ repository for project 2 [https://github.com/MazoMNY/CMPG-323-Project-2---34496882]
 - _**CMPG 323 - Project 3**_ repository for project 3 [https://github.com/MazoMNY/CMPG-323-Project-3---34496882]
 - _**CMPG 323 Project 4**_ repository for project 4 [https://github.com/MazoMNY/CMPG323-Project4-34496882]
 - _**CMPG 323 Project 5**_ repository for project 5 [https://github.com/MazoMNY/CMPG-323-Project-5-34496882]

-All of these 5 projects will check the project requirements for the _**Portfolio of Evidence submission**_.
+All of these 5 projects have checked the project requirements for the _**Portfolio of Evidence submission**_.
+Each ReadMe file for each repository has been updated accordingly.

 ### Repository to Projects Diagram explaination
 ![Repository to Project Link](https://user-images.githubusercontent.com/110614288/185367302-35a4c7c6-67ae-43d8-97c0-7eabbd58943a.png)